myvas/ipfix/README.en.md

 [中文](./README.md) | English

 # ipfix
-A command-line utility to update DNS records in the `hosts` file with the IP address from the 'Outernet'.
+A command-line utility to update DNS records in the `hosts` file with the IP address from the "Outernet".

 ## Usage
 <pre style="background-color:black;color:white;">